Development of a dual-phase xenon time projection chamber prototype for the RELICS experiment: Detector data analysis

 \subsection{Single electron signal analysis}

-Single electron signals are low-amplitude, S2-like pulses produced by the electroluminescence of an individual electron extracted into the gas phase~\cite{PhysRevD.106.022001}.
-These signals represent the fundamental element of the S2 process and potentially arise from delayed extraction or spontaneous emission of electrons trapped at the liquid-gas interface.

-SE signals provide a sensitive benchmark for evaluating detector performance.
-The average integrated area of SE signals is defined as the SEG, typically expressed in units of photoelectrons per extracted electron (PE/e$^-$).
+SE signals represent the fundamental element of the S2 process and potentially arise from delayed extraction or spontaneous emission of electrons trapped at the liquid-gas interface.
+They provide a sensitive benchmark for evaluating detector performance.
+The single-electron gain (SEG) is defined as the average integrated area of SE signals, typically expressed in units of photoelectrons per extracted electron (PE/e$^-$).
 A higher SEG enhances the detector ability to resolve and count individual ionization electrons, thereby improving its sensitivity to low-energy interactions such as CE$\mathrm{\nu}$NS.
 Accurate measurement of the SEG is therefore critical for reliable low-threshold event reconstruction.

-To characterize the SEG, a population of SE pulses is isolated based on a set of rise time and area criteria.
-These include temporal isolation (e.g., $>$~100~\textmu s from preceding S2 events), rise time filtering (e.g., $>$~30~ns to exclude S1 contamination), and post-S2 selection (to target delayed emission).
-The resulting SE area distribution is shown in Fig.~\ref{fig:se_hist}.
+To characterize the SEG, a population of SE pulses is selected.
+The selection criteria include temporal isolation, requiring a window of $\mathrm{>100~\mu s}$ from preceding and subsequent S2 events, and a rise time filter $\mathrm{>40~ns}$ to reject S1 contamination~\cite{Aalbers:2018mfc}.
+The resulting SE area distribution is presented in Fig.~\ref{fig:se_hist}.
+The lower tail of the distribution is contaminated by low-amplitude backgrounds, primarily electronic noise and the pile-up of uncorrelated photoelectrons.
+Consequently, to ensure a precise estimation of the SEG, the fit is applied exclusively within the range of $\mathrm{[20, 75]~PE}$, where the SE population is well-resolved and dominant.

 To determine the SEG, we employ a mixture model that accounts for both the discrete statistics of PE detection and the contamination from double-electron peaks.
-The signal area x is modeled as a superposition of Gaussian distributions weighted by Poisson probabilities.
-First, we define the SE response function $\mathcal{S}(x; \lambda)$ for an electron yielding a mean of $\lambda$ PEs as:
+The signal area $\mathrm{x}$ is modeled as a superposition of Gaussian distributions weighted by Poisson probabilities.
+First, we define the SE response function $\mathrm{\mathcal{S}(x; \lambda)}$ for an electron yielding a mean of $\lambda$ PEs as:

-where $\mathrm{\mathcal{P}(n; \lambda)}$ represents the Poisson probability of detecting $n$ photoelectrons, and $\mathrm{\mathcal{N}(x; n, \sigma\sqrt{n})}$ describes the PMT resolution, modeled as a Gaussian centered at n with a width scaling as $\mathrm{\sqrt{n}}$.
+where $\mathrm{\mathcal{P}(n; \lambda)}$ represents the Poisson probability of detecting $\mathrm{n}$ photoelectrons, and $\mathrm{\mathcal{N}(x; n, \sigma\sqrt{n})}$ describes the PMT resolution, modeled as a Gaussian centered at n with a width scaling as $\mathrm{\sqrt{n}}$.

-The total fit function $\mathrm{f(x)}$ combines the contribution from SE events (with mean yield $G$) and two-electron events (with mean yield $2G$):
+The total fit function $\mathrm{f(x)}$ combines the contribution from SE events (with mean yield $\mathrm{G}$) and two-electron events (with mean yield $\mathrm{2G}$):

 Here, G represents the SEG (in $\mathrm{PE/e^-}$), while $\mathrm{C_1}$ and $\mathrm{C_2}$ are the normalization constants for the single- and double-electron components, respectively.
 By explicitly including the second term ($\mathrm{\mu = 2G}$), the model effectively decouples the influence of multi-electron pile-up, ensuring an unbiased estimation of the fundamental gain G.